 - SCFE is displacement of the proximal femoral epiphysis off the femoral neck, usually in those aged 11-14 years.
 It is more common in obese children and boys and is bilateral in 20-40%.
 Adolescents usually present with a limp and may have hip, groin or knee pain.
 The hip is often held in abduction and external rotation with decreased internal rotation, flexion and abduction.
 Treatment includes non-weight-bearing, and surgery.

-- 5-8% of children with Down's syndrome will develop abnormalities of the hip.
+- Children with Down's syndrome may develop abnormalities of the hip.
 The most common condition is subluxation, which is sometimes associated with malformation of the acetabulum.
 The dislocation appears to be due to a combination of laxity of the connective tissue that normally keeps the hip together along with the low muscle tone found in Down's syndrome.
 Hip subluxation in children with Down's syndrome is hardly ever found at birth but is most common between the ages of 3-13 years.
 The most common sign is a limp; pain may or may not be present.
 Treatment will often start with immobilisation but many will require surgical correction.

 Overuse injuries and pain